Ray Lynch: Life and career

 In 1967, while still in college, Lynch was invited to New York City to join the Renaissance Quartet, performing the lute alongside Robert White (tenor), Barbara Mueser (viol), and Morris Newman (recorder), replacing Joseph Iadone.
 Lynch also performed with other groups, such as "Festival Winds", as well as collaborative and solo performances.
 Lynch also taught the guitar, lute, and vihuela in the Mexican city of Taxco in the late 1960s.
 During his career, Lynch purchased a 125-acre farm in Maine.
 By 1974, Lynch experienced a "spiritual crisis" that led to his decision to move from Maine to California and give up his musical career.
 Although he became a carpenter and a purchasing agent in California, Lynch also continued to practice his compositional skills.
 In an interview with The Arizona Republic, Lynch said that his return to music was prompted by a suggestion from his spiritual teacher, Adi Da, in California.

 To prepare for his return to music, Lynch bought an ARP Odyssey with "borrowed money" in 1980; the synthesizer helped him create music in the developing electronic genre.
 Two years later, Lynch released his first album, Truth Is the Only Profound, which recites the teachings of Adi Da "set to the background of devotional music and songs".
 Lynch later followed up with an instrumental album, The Sky of Mind.
 When Lynch released his third album, Deep Breakfast, in 1984 independently, he sold over 72,000 albums out of his small apartment.
 Lynch was featured on Musical Starstreams in June 1985.
 Immediately after joining Music West in Winter 1985, he released Deep Breakfast to a wider audience.
-The track "Celestial Soda Pop" was used in 1986 as theme music for the NPR program Fresh Air.
+The track "Celestial Soda Pop" was used in 1986 as bumper music for the NPR program All Things Considered.
 In January 1989, the album hit number 2 on the Billboard New Age chart, then in April it was certified Gold by the RIAA.
 In August 1989, No Blue Thing was released, and it became Lynch's first album to hit number 1 on Billboard's "Top New Age Albums" chart, doing so in September.
 No Blue Thing was also his only album to appear on Billboard's "Top 200 Albums", peaking at number 197.
 It won Billboard's "Top New Age Album" in 1990, and Lynch also won Billboard's "Top New Age Artist" in both 1989 and 1990.
 After years of steady sales, Deep Breakfast was certified Platinum in May 1993.